softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 * Are any characteristics easier to measure than others?
 * Do you think any characteristics more accurate than others?

-(Dan: It's interesting to me that the word metric isn't used above - should it be?)

 ### Learning Goal

 1. Understand the main priorities
 2. Reflect on the process

-## Input - What are existing models of measuring success
+## Input - What are existing models of measuring success *(10 minutes)*

 ### Summary

-Present a brief overview of existing models of success.
+Present a brief overview of existing models of success, including metrics used by others.

+Note: Cut down this section if running over, and point people to material in slides / references.

 ### Learning Goal

 1. Provide a grounding in existing work in this area to participants.
 2. Understand where to get further information.

-## Deepening - Rating Software Exercise
+## Deepening - Rating Software Exercise *(15 minutes)*

 ### Summary